Federal Farmer: Questioning Lee's authorship

 Accepting that Lee did not write the pamphlet raises the question of who did.
 Wood asserts that the authorship of the pamphlets is a mystery that will probably never be solved, though he believes it probable that they were produced by a New York resident.
 Robert Webking argues that Melancton Smith was probably the author.
 Webking finds deep similarities between Smith's speeches at the New York ratifying convention and the Federal Farmer.
 Furthermore, a computational analysis of Smith's writings and speeches done by John Burrows found that Lee's authorship "found no support at all" and Smith was the most likely author.
 Smith, a New York lawyer, was one of the Anti-Federalist leaders at the New York convention, though he eventually voted for the Constitution.
 Webking speculates that Smith might have kept his authorship of the Federal Farmer pamphlets a close secret so as not to jeopardize his future as a politician in heavily Federalist New York City.

+In 1998, John Kaminski proposed that Elbridge Gerry was the Federal Farmer.
+Among other evidence, Kaminski cites to Gerry’s 18 October 1787 objections, set forth in a letter to the Massachusetts Legislature.

+Beginning in August of 1787, Elbridge Gerry became increasingly frustrated with the emerging draft of the Constitution.
+In a letter from Gerry to his wife Ann, Gerry promised to "leave no stone unturned" to prevent adoption of the Constitution.